 Most likely, I’ll order the camera in the next day or two, and it will be awaiting us at our mailing service in Las Vegas, ready to pick up along with some other mail we’ll be collecting at the time.
-Of course, we’re only purchasing items we can’t find in South Africa and items we absolutely must-have.
+Of course, we’re only purchasing items we can’t find in South Africa and items we must have.

 This morning, after uploading the post, we’ll be heading out to a nearby Outlet Mall where dozens of discounted designer-type shops have excellent prices on their quality items.